Wasatch Front: Population centers

-Several downtown and commercial districts encompass the Wasatch Front, including the Salt Lake City metropolitan area, the Provo-Orem metropolitan area (south of Salt Lake), and the Ogden-Clearfield metropolitan area (north of Salt Lake).
+Several downtown and commercial districts encompass the Wasatch Front, including the Salt Lake City metropolitan area, the Provo–Orem metropolitan area (south of Salt Lake), and the Ogden-Clearfield metropolitan area (north of Salt Lake).
 Nearly all of the cities within the region are connected by continuous suburban development.

 Transportation

 Ogden has served as a major railway hub through much of its history.
-The First transcontinental railroad was constructed between 1863 and 1869, the tracks reaching Ogden on March 27, 1869.
+The First transcontinental railroad was constructed between 1863 and 1869, with the tracks reaching Ogden on March 27, 1869.
 Trains heading east from Ogden must negotiate the highest reaches of eastern Utah, travelling through Weber and Echo Canyons and over the Wasatch Pass at an elevation of 6,792 feet.

-Union Pacific has operated the world's most powerful locomotives to haul freight over the Wasatch Mountains between Cheyenne and Ogden, including American Locomotive Company's famous "Big Boys", the world's largest steam locomotive; GE's Gas Turbines known as the "Big Blows" (because of their distinctive sound), the world's most powerful internal combustion locomotive; and GM's "Big Jacks", the most powerful single-unit diesel locomotive type ever built.
+Union Pacific has operated the world's most powerful locomotives to haul freight over the Wasatch Mountains between Cheyenne and Ogden, including American Locomotive Company's famous "Big Boys", with one preserved example (No. 4014) being the world's largest and most powerful operating steam locomotive; GE's Gas Turbines known as the "Big Blows" (because of their distinctive sound), the world's most powerful internal combustion locomotive; and GM's "Big Jacks", the most powerful single-unit diesel locomotive type ever built.

 Transportation issues within the metropolitan area have been complicated by the narrow north–south orientation of the valley, constrained by the natural barriers on both sides, and the rapid growth of the region.